gschmutz/bigdata-spark-workshop/02a-minio-object-storage/README.md

 **Using MinIO MC**

-In our environment, `mc` is accessible inside the `minio-mcs`.
+In our environment, `mc` is accessible inside the `minio-mc`.

-Running `mc -h` will show the help page of s3cmd.
+Running `mc -h` will show the help page of mc.

 ```bash
 docker exec -ti minio-mc mc -h